3/7/2019

 Chief Financial Officer

-know, we drive our business by driving sales and usually that means lowering prices on things which we continue to do.
+You know, honestly, you know, we drive our business by driving sales and Usually that means lowering prices on things, which we continue to do.
 And we're also buying better all the time.
-Some of it's mixed, some of it, you know, the one category that shifted if you look back to the last few quarters of reports, when we look at core and core, you know, fresh foods has been a little down and I think the key word there is little.
-I appreciate the fact that every basis points for us is $14 million plus pre-tax a year on $140 billion.
-But you're talking about, you know, five to ten basis point swings here and there's lots of things that impact it, whether it's freight, tariffs, some to the negative, some cases not as bad as we thought.
-I think we've done a great job and we continue to do a great job, particularly in fresh food organics, where there's a little, I believe there's a little less, you know, pricing pressure or competitive pressure.
-But don't get me wrong, as soon as we have a good quarter, the next quarter will change that.
-Not that I'm giving any guidance, we know that we keep it pretty steady and we feel pretty good about it, whether it was up a few basis points or down a few basis points.
-Got it.
+Some of it's mixed.
+Some of it, you know, the one category that shifted, if you look back to the last few quarters of reports, when we look at core and core, you know, fresh foods has been a little down.
+And I think the key word there is little.
+I appreciate the fact that every basis points for us is $14 million plus pre-tax a year on $140 billion. but you're talking about five to ten basis point swings here, and there's lots of things that impact it, whether it's freight, tariffs, some cases not as bad as we thought.
+I think we've done a great job, and we continue to do a great job, particularly in freshwood organics, where there's a little, I believe there's a little less pricing pressure or competitive pressure, but don't get me wrong, as soon as we have a good quarter, the next quarter will change that.
+Not that I'm giving any guidance.
+We know that we keep it pretty steady, and we feel pretty good about it, whether it was up a few basis points or down a few basis points.

 speaker

-And then just a question about the gas margins industry-wide, I understand there are a few ways that gas impacts margin, but if you just focus on the fact that it seems like the core sense per gallon has improved across the industry, the independence maybe and the integrated has taken a little bit more and that's given you some room to take a little bit more.
-So can you talk about what you're making sort of per gallon, I guess relative to say last year and maybe a couple years before that.
-And as you think about the upcoming year, is there anything that you're seeing that would suggest that, you know, that core profitability of every gallon sold is spoiled and going to revert back to what it was, you know, a number of years ago?
+Got it.
+And then just a question about the gas margins industry-wide.
+I understand there are a few ways that gas impacts margin, but if you just focus on the fact that it seems like the core cents per gallon has improved across the industry in the independence maybe and the integrated is taking a little bit more, and that's giving you some room to take a little bit more.
+So can you talk about what you're making sort of per gallon, I guess, relative to, say, last year and maybe a couple years before that?
+And as you think about the upcoming year, is there anything that you're seeing that would suggest that, you know, that core profitability of every gallon sold is all of a sudden going to revert back to what it was, you know, a number of years ago?

 speaker